-During the quarantine period, it is recommended that regular monitoring of the imported plants be undertaken by a plant pathologist familiar with the diseases of hazelnut and an AQIS officer.
+During the quarantine period, it is recommended that regular monitoring of the imported plants be undertaken by an AQIS-approved plant pathologist familiar with the diseases of hazelnut and an AQIS officer.
 Inspections must occur throughout the growing season.
 Any suspect disease symptoms must be investigated prior to the release of the consignment.
-Any plants found to be infected with a quarantinable disease must not be released from quarantine and remedial action must be taken.
+Any plants found to be infected with a quarantinable disease must not be released from quarantine and appropriate remedial action must be taken.

-4.3 Evaluation of proposed systems approach for hazelnut rooted dormant cuttings from Chile
+4.3 Evaluation of recommended systems approach for hazelnut dormant rooted cuttings from Chile

-The evaluation of proposed alternative measures is based on the principles and terminology of the ISPM 14: The use of integrated measures in a systems approach for pest risk management (FAO 2002) and ISPM 24: Guidelines for the determination and recognition of equivalence of phytosanitary measures (FAO 2005) by the IPPC.
+The evaluation of recommended alternative measures is based on the principles and terminology of the ISPM 14: The use of integrated measures in a systems approach for pest risk management (FAO 2002) and ISPM 24: Guidelines for the determination and recognition of equivalence of phytosanitary measures (FAO 2005) by the IPPC.

-The PRA conducted on hazelnut rooted dormant cuttings produced in Chile identified Armillaria mellea and Neonectria ditissima as pests of quarantine concern.
-The proposed risk management program is a systems approach.
+The PRA conducted on hazelnut dormant rooted cuttings produced in Chile identified Aegorhinus nodipennis, A. phaleratus, A. superciliosus, Armillaria mellea and Neonectria ditissima as pests of quarantine concern.
+The recommended risk management program is a systems approach.
 Systems approaches are employed as an alternative to the use of a single measure that achieves an appropriate level of phytosanitary protection.
 The combinations of specific mitigation measures that provide overlapping or sequential safeguards are distinctly different from single mitigation methodologies such as fumigation or inspection.
 Systems approaches vary in complexity.
 However, they all require the integration of different pest risk management measures, at least two of which act independently, and their cumulative effect achieves the appropriate level of protection.
 Systems approaches are often tailored to specific commodity-pest-origin combinations.

-To compare the current import conditions (from all sources) and those measures proposed for importation of dormant rooted cuttings from Chile, a comparison diagram is presented in Figure 4.1.

-Figure 4.1 Comparison of current risk management measures for hazelnut propagative material (from all sources) with the proposed systems approach for Chile
+To compare the current import conditions (from all sources) and those measures recommended for importation of dormant rooted cuttings from Chile, a comparison diagram is presented in Figure 4.1.
+Figure 4.1 Comparison of existing import policy (from all sources) with the recommended systems approach for Chile